mtphil/linode-k8s-cluster/README.md

 This repository contains both:

-1) a Makefile with a suite of commands suited to creating, and tearing down, a Kubernetes cluster on Linode via Terraform
+1) a `Makefile` with a suite of commands suited to creating, and tearing down, a `Kubernetes` cluster on Linode via `Terraform`.

-2) a Github Action Workflow which runs `terraform apply` on this repository's terraform files when a new Release is published, thus either creating a new or updating a pre-existing Kubernetes cluster on Linode with changes.
+2) a Github Action Workflow which runs `terraform apply` on this repository's `.tf` files when a new `Release` is published, thus either creating a new or updating a pre-existing `Kubernetes` cluster on `Linode` with changes.

 ## Makefile

-The Makefile contains all necessary commands to create a k8s cluster locally when paired with an `.env` file containing all necessary credentials.
+The `Makefile` contains all necessary commands to create a k8s cluster locally when paired with an `.env` file containing all necessary credentials.

 Required environment variables: